What are Dentures?

 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at (623) 334-8300 in Glendale, Arizona for an appointment with our dentist.
+For more information about dentures near Glendale, Arizona, call our office at (623) 334-8300 to schedule an appointment with a dentist.

 Dentures in a Day

 When teeth become loose, painful and unsupported, they may need to be removed.
 As much as we hate to lose our natural teeth, replacing your teeth with dentures may be the best option for restoring your oral health, appearance, and function.
 Here at Glendale Aesthetic Dentistry, we offer Dentures in a Day!

 Conventional dentures are made for a patient’s mouth cavity once the teeth have been removed.
 A dentist first removes the patient’s teeth and then lets the patient’s gums heal after the operation.
 Once the gums have healed, the dentist will cast a mold over the patient’s oral cavity.
 This molding helps shape the dentures.
 After the molding is set, the dentures are created to the mold and then fit into the patient’s mouth.
 Immediate dentures are placed in your mouth immediately following the extraction of your teeth, during the same visit as your teeth removal, so they serve as a bandage to control bleeding and protect gum tissue.
 Because more time is spent preparing them, immediate dentures cost more than conventional dentures.